azieky/Mod_3_Project/README.md

 Heart disease is currently the leading cause of death across the globe.
 Prediction of cardiovascular disease is regarded as one of the most important subjects in the section of clinical data analysis.
 This makes heart disease a major concern to be dealt with.
 But it is difficult to identify heart disease because of several contributory risk factors such as diabetes, high blood pressure, high cholesterol, abnormal pulse rate, and many other factors.
 Due to such constraints, scientists have turned towards modern approaches like Machine Learning for predicting the disease.

+This dataset contains some medical information of patients which tells whether that person getting a heart attack chance is less or more.
+Using the information, we want to explore the dataset and classify the target variable and use different Machine Learning models and find out which model and metric is best suitable for this dataset, and lastly if the dataset useful for future heart disease predictions.

-#### In this project, we will go through the dataset and see:
+#### Also, in this project, we will go through the dataset to see:

 1. Which age group had most heart disease?
 2. Is male more likely to have heart disease than female?
 3. What are the top features?
-4. Which metric or model works best for our data and predicting heart disease?
-5. Is this this data useful for future heart diseases predictions?

 #### The project consists of 5 phases: